Is the AI Automation Agency Hub Worth It? (2026 Look)

 What you get for free

-The AI Automation Agency Hub is one of the largest communities on Skool, with roughly 320k members and a free course library covering how to build automations with tools like n8n and Make.com and sell them to businesses.
-For a free community, the content volume is high.
+The Hub is one of the largest communities on Skool, with roughly 320k members and a free course library covering how to build automations with tools like n8n and Make.com and sell them to businesses.
+For a free community, the content volume is high, and the feed is active enough that questions get answered.
+You can realistically learn the vocabulary, see a dozen common client use cases, and build two or three simple automations without spending anything.

 The free hub works as a funnel to a paid Accelerator program reported in the $5k to $7k range.
-That is not disqualifying, plenty of free communities upsell, but go in knowing it.
-Treat the headline income figures as marketing rather than evidence, and remember that running real client automations carries ongoing tool costs.
+That is not disqualifying, plenty of free communities upsell, but go in knowing it so the free content reads as teaching and not as a long sales pitch.
+Two things to keep in mind:

 When not to upgrade

 Do not buy the paid step because the free group made the business model sound exciting.
 Upgrade only if you have built sample workflows, know the type of client you want to serve, and can explain how you would get meetings.
-A course can teach the system, but it cannot remove the sales work.
+A course can teach the system, but it cannot remove the sales work, and the sales work is the actual job.
+If you cannot picture booking a single client call, more course content will not fix that.

-If you want a more tool-focused room, the AI Automation Society leans into n8n and Claude Code with a large free template library.
-It is worth comparing the two free tiers before you commit time to either.
+If you want a more tool-focused room, the AI Automation Society (around 384k members on its free tier) leans into n8n and Claude Code with a large free template library.
+It is worth joining both free tiers and seeing which feed and teaching style you actually return to before you commit time, let alone money, to either.
+For the wider field, see AcademyGems's best Skool communities page.

 The verdict